Prospective Approval of Overseas F2 Placements

 - Complete the Overseas F2 application form and obtain the signatures required.

 - Your completed form and supporting documentation must be submitted to the Foundation School Manager.
-The deadline for submissions is Friday 26th January 2018.

 - Incomplete or incorrectly completed forms will not be considered.

 - The Foundation School will notify you of the outcome of your application.